 Goals are developed with the client, for the client.
 The therapy approach, methods, and techniques are also chosen or created in a partnership with the client or the parents.

 The client is treated holistically, with attention to all aspects of the stuttering problem

 Evaluation methods, goals, treatment methods, and progress measures are to reflect all facets of the stuttering problem "in the real world".
 The person a whole is considered, not only fluency/disfluency.

 Therapy is success-oriented, minimizing risk of failure and expansion of the problem

 Parents and others learn strategies to prevent possible development (exacerbation) of stuttering with increased age and awareness of negative listener reactions.
 They learn how to minimize risks of causing reactive behaviors, thought pattern reactions, or emotional reactions.
 Goals need to be realistic to maximize success and minimize risk of failure.
 Maximum effectiveness and safety are sought in therapy methods.
 A fluency goal might be “easy speech” (i.e., easy-flowing, relaxed, natural-sounding speech that does not affect the flow of communication) rather than perfect fluency (since research and clinical experience show that there is no stuttering therapy that can claim 100% fluency for everyone in all situations for life).

 Interpersonal processes are used that may facilitate changes in behavior, in thought patterns, and in emotions.

-Dr. Wexler seeks to engage in a strong therapeutic relationship with the client and his/her family (or significant others); value and accept them; build a high degree of trust and safety; encourage expression of emotion and unspoken thought; show accurate empathy through empathic attunement; facilitate open communication, including through active listening; question her own assumptions; and be genuine.
-Counseling skills are used as needed to deal with the stuttering problem.
+Dr. Wexler engages in a strong therapeutic relationship with the client and his/her family (or significant others); values and accepts them; builds a high degree of trust and safety; encourages expression of emotion and unspoken thought; shows empathy; facilitates open communication, including through active listening; questions her own assumptions; and is genuine.
+She uses counseling skills as needed to deal with the stuttering problem.
 Evidenced-based information is sought from relevant fields, including the science of positive psychology.